KoiKomei/KoiKomei/README.md

 - I live in Italy
 - I have a degree in Computer Science obtained at the Università della Calabria (UNICAL) in Italy.
 - Actually working as a Big Data and Microservices developer for Infoedge Technology.
-- Mostly code in Java because of work, but C#, Python, Scala and Javascript always come to help.
+- Mostly code in Java because of work, but I do pretty well with C#(Unity), Python, Scala and Javascript.
 - In my free time I either draw, make code or play fighting games.
 - Working on 2 game projects, an RPG and a Metroidvania, they will be ready when they are ready.
 - Social media sucks but you can find me on [Twitter](https://twitter.com/HDD_Neptune) if you want to be flooded by art retweets.